ethereum/EIPs/EIPS/eip-ethereum_message_signing.md

 ## Simple Summary

-Standard for message signing with Ethereum accounts.
+Standard for prefixed message signing with Ethereum accounts.

 ## Abstract

-Messages should not be signed in a raw form directly to prevent unintended signing e.g. of valid transactions.
-We use a prefix here to prevent the data we sign to be something like a valid transaction.
+Messages should not be signed in a raw form directly to prevent unintended signing of valid transactions.
+We use a prefix to prevent the data we sign to be a valid transaction.
+By allowing different prefixes we can also separate different use-cases.
+The same way that when we use a prefix we know the data we sign is not a valid transaction - the same way we know that when we sign data with prefix-x - then we do not sign data with prefix-y.
+We can also have "trust on first use" user interactions for different prefixes.
+So the user can be made aware when he sees a prefix for the first time - there can also be the option to add context by the user.
+This context can be presented on repeated usage.

 ## Motivation